-The Plaintiff (PW1) testified as follows:
+The plaintiff (PW1) testified as follows:

-He is the registered proprietor of land comprised in Kibuga Block 11 Plot 325 situated at Ndeeba Industrial Area.
+He is the registered proprietor of I and comprised in Kibuga Block 11 Plot 325 situated at Ndeeba Industrial Area.

 [He produced a Duplicate Certificate of Title for the land which was duly inspected by court and returned to him].
 He was registered as proprietor of the land in 1971.
 He inherited the land from his late father Hamu Mukasa (deceased).
-He sued the defendants because they had started putting up illegal structures on his land.
+He sued the defendants they had started putting up illegal structures on his land.
 He realized this in 1990.
 In 1990 he reported the defendants to the Local Council 1 Chairman of the area.
 The case was handled by LC1, LC2 and LC3 committees.
 The defendants were told to vacate the land by all the three levels of LCs but they refused to do so.
 One Erina Nora Nakayiza was the one selling plots to the defendants.
 Another so called landlord who sold plots to the defendants was called Kanala.
 None of the defendants was paying rent to the witness.
 None of them ever approached the witness to regularize his stay on the land.
 He was introduced to the defendants by the LC1 Chairman as the registered Proprietor of the land.
 He has taken industrialists to view the land but they declined to take it.
-He has lost rent for all the years the defendants have occupied the land.
-The area is adjacent to the Kasese railway line and he intended to lease the land to industrialists.
-The area is ear-marked for industrial development.
+He has lost for all the years the defendants have occupied the land.
+The area is adjacent to the Kasese railway line industrial development.
 The defendants should be evicted and their illegal structures removed.